Telegiangi61/micropython-tello/README.md

 # Controlling Tello using M5 Stack UiFlow and MicroPython

-This is a project wip to control DJI tello drone.
+This is a project wip to control DJI tello drone with M5Stack core.

 TODO:
 1) reading asynchonously responses from drone with UDP webserver